Updated: Jul 25

-“From command and control leadership models and regulatory business practices to the current ways people misuse their much valued freedoms of speech, religion, and the press, destructive behavior abounds in the 21st-century life.
+“From command and control leadership models and regulatory business practices to the current ways people misuse their much-valued freedoms of speech, religion, and the press, destructive behavior abounds in 21st-century life.
 It’s notoriously difficult for any species to change instinctual or deeply ingrained habits without a strong outside force acting as a catalyst.
-Modern well educated human beings are no different in this regard, which is why any effort to change unproductive attitudes and reactive patterns initially feels as if we are pulling ourselves up by our own bootstraps.
+Modern well-educated human beings are no different in this regard, which is why any effort to change unproductive attitudes and reactive patterns initially feels as if we are pulling ourselves up by our own bootstraps.
 Despite our best intentions and proven brilliance in solving technical challenges, we keep making the same grossly ineffective interpersonal mistakes over and over again.

 Let’s take a look:

 1. “ It’s notoriously difficult for any species to change instinctual or deeply ingrained habits without a strong outside force acting as a catalyst”.

 2. “They surrender - without giving up - entering a constructive phase of “not doing”.
 In this limbo between letting go of the old and imagining the new, innovative thinkers noticed previously ignored or hidden factors standing in their way.
 They asked for help and/or do some research outside their field”.

 As believers, we are faced with many strong outside forces.
 These forces can act as a catalyst, moving us into self-reliance or prompting us to seek God for true wisdom.
 The “inner” power of the Holy Spirit works WITH our faith, helping us discern how the outside forces are working for or against us.

 As we understand more fully God‘s providential purpose for working our circumstances together for His glory AND our good, something spectacular takes place in our Spiritual maturity and impact.